typedb/typedb-docs/0001-typedb/03-admin/01-configuration.md

 with TypeDB server files).
 This helps to make the process of upgrading TypeDB easier.
 </div>

-If the index cache is too small relative to your dataset, you may find severely degraded performance.
-We recommend allocating at least **2%** of your database size equivalent to the index cache.
+If the index cache is too small relative to the dataset, we may find severely degraded performance.
+We recommend allocating at least **2%** of a database size equivalent to the index cache.
 For example, with **100 GB** of on-disk data in a database, allocate at least **2 GB** of index cache.
 Allocating more can improve performance.

 Additionally, we recommend the sum of data and index caches equal to about **20%** of the total memory of the server.